svetaatluxai/socialproximity/README.md

 The study was accepted for publication at TEICAI@EACL2024 workshop and will be presented in Maltta on March 22.
 Workshop website: https://sites.google.com/view/teicai2024/

-Publication title: Non-Referential Functions of Language in Social Agents: The Case of Social Proximity
+Publication title: Non-Referential Functions of Language in Social Agents: The Case of Social Proximity.

-Author: Dr. Sviatlana Höhn (LuxAI S. A. Luxembourg, Luxembourg)
+Author: Dr. Sviatlana Höhn (LuxAI S. A. Luxembourg, Luxembourg).

 ## Prerequisites